guevarsd/ALL-Image-Classification/README.md

 Models experimented on this dataset include VGGNet16, VGGNet19, EfficientNetB7, EfficientnetB3, EfficientnetB4, EfficientnetB5, EfficientnetB0, GoogleNet, Densenet161, DenseNet121, DenseNet169, and ResNet152.

-The dataset used for this project was obtained [through Kaggle](https://www.kaggle.com/andrewmvd/leukemia-classification), which makes available the second version of this dataset.
+##

 The code for the best performing models on this project (obtaining ~77% accuracy and ~77% weighted F1-score) are included in the Code folder of the main branch.
 Codes for all experiements by respective team members are included in separate branches.

+The dataset used for this project was obtained [through Kaggle](https://www.kaggle.com/andrewmvd/leukemia-classification), which makes available the second version of this dataset.

 ##### Data Citation